Heinrich Rau: Early years until World War I

-Stuttgart's New Castle about 1916.
-The upper parts of the then adjacent Wilhelm Palais can be seen behind the right wing of the castle.
+Stuttgart's New Castle c.
+1916.
+The upper parts of the then-adjacent Wilhelm Palais can be seen behind the right wing of the castle.

 Rau was born in Feuerbach, now a part of Stuttgart, in the German Kingdom of Württemberg, the son of a peasant who later became a factory worker.
 He grew up in the adjacent city of Zuffenhausen, now also a part of Stuttgart.
 After finishing school in spring 1913, he started work as a press operator in a shoe factory.
 In November 1913 he changed his employer and moved to the Bosch factory works in Feuerbach.
 There he completed his training as metal presser and remained until autumn 1920, with interruptions due to war service during 1917-1918 and the subsequent German Revolution of 1918–1919.

 From 1913 Rau also was active in the labour movement.
 In that year he joined the metal workers' union (Deutscher Metallarbeiterverband) and a social democratic youth group in Zuffenhausen.
 During the following years, which saw the beginning of World War I, Rau's youth group, whose leader he became in 1916, was significantly influenced by the left wing of the Social Democratic Party of Germany (SPD).
 The leftists considered the war a conflict between "imperialist powers".
 A few local members of a far left SPD group, among them Edwin Hoernle and Albert Schreiner, who later became well-known members of the Spartacus League (Spartakusbund), visited the youth group in Zuffenhausen and gave lectures.
 In 1916, Rau joined the Spartacists as well and became a co-founder of their youth organisation.
 In accordance with the politics of the Spartacists, in 1917 he joined the left-wing Independent Social Democratic Party of Germany (USPD) and in 1919 the Communist Party of Germany (KPD), which had been founded mainly by members of the Spartacus League.

 In spring 1917, Rau, by this time an elected trade union official in his firm, participated in the attempt to organise a strike against the war.
 His action led to a reprimand from his employer, and may have hastened his conscription into the army in August 1917.
 In the army he was trained in the Zuffenhausen-garrisoned Infantry Regiment 126 and deployed to the Western Front as member of a machine gun company.
 In September 1918 a shell splinter penetrated his lungs.
 In the following weeks, he was treated in military hospitals in Weimar and in Stuttgart's neighbouring town Ludwigsburg.
 While in Ludwigsburg, Rau managed to get leave at short notice on 8 November 1918 and joined the in those days developing revolution in Stuttgart.